REVIEW: 'Nicole' (2020), a dark comedy-drama feature by James Schroeder

 Nicole has a rather mundane daily life as we watch her wake up in the morning, probably feeling not so much like P Diddy and at work, Nicole doesn’t really seem to be friendly with any of her co-workers.
 When asked by the only one that she does seem to like (Ke'Shawn Bussey) if she is available to watch his band perform on Saturday night, she turns it down and says she has a date.
 At first, it seems like it could just be an excuse to get out of another potential social get-together however it is in fact true and we are introduced to the man in question, John (Stephen Wesley Green).
 John is a cop who seems a little suspicious to say the least with a cocky demeanour, a passed-out woman on his bed and a cocaine habit as we also learn of his overbearing mother.
 At this point, it could be easy to dismiss Nicole as having a feminist “men are bad” type of narrative but it's tasteful, intelligent and certainly not as overbearing as John’s mother.

 On that date is where we spend a large chunk of the runtime and it's here that the film starts to become a little slow.
 The pace seems very deliberate as Schroeder wants us to get to know both of these characters, how they think and how they contrast each other.
 It is also where we learn of Nicole’s street-smarts.
-The viewer’s experience here is very intimate as the film peels back the layers of each of the characters’ personalities and builds upon their characters nicely through conversation.
+The viewer’s experience here is very intimate as the film peels back the layers of each of the characters’ personalities and builds upon them nicely through conversation.

 Things take a turn in ways that I won’t spoil here.
 Nicole is part drama and part black comedy with some obvious elements of horror and thriller, which is where much of the similarities with other filmmakers of the genre come through.
 During this section is also where, as well as all of the gore, most of the humour is, which was somewhat unexpected but very welcome.